mphonic/Dumber-From-Another-Mother/README.md

 # SC DFAM
 ## Dumber from Another Mother

 A SuperCollider instrument inspired by the [Moog DFAM](https://www.moogmusic.com/synthesizers/dfam/).
 It's similar, but it's... more.
+More modules, more patching, more modulation, more idiosyncrasies.

 # Donate
 [Venmo](https://account.venmo.com/u/Bhob-Rainey)